pritchardlabatpsu/goloco/README.md

 ```

 ### Modify .env File:
-The .env file will contain the following environmental variable specifying the PATH to the inference models.
+The .env file will contain the following environmental variable specifying the PATH to the inference models from above.
 Change the PATH to the ceres-infer directory on your local machine prior to building the container.
 The directory will be mounted on the container during the build process.

 ```
 CERES_INFER_MODELS_PATH=C:\Users\shasa\Desktop\ceres-infer
 ```

 ## Run with Docker:
 If you wish to run goloco on your local machine, it is **recommended** to launch it as a Docker container which is fully configured to develop the application environment and launch the application services with little manual input.
 This procedure requires prior installation of [Docker desktop](https://www.docker.com/products/docker-desktop/).
+A public prebuilt image is included in the Docker hub under the name, "shossainova1\goloco-webapp".
+Although not required prior to running step 1 below, this image can be pulled with the command ```docker pull shossainova1\goloco-webapp```.

 ### Step 1: Run Docker Compose:
 Prior to launching this application, please see the [data](#data) section for instructions on downloading the core predictive models and modifying environmental variables in the source code.